cmhughes/latexindent.pl/documentation/sec-conclusions-know-limitations.rst

 Another limitation is to do with efficiency, particularly when the ``-m`` switch is active, as this adds many checks and processes.
-The current implementation relies upon finding and storing *every* code block (see the discussion on ); it is hoped that, in a future version, only *nested* code blocks will need to be stored in the ‘packing’ phase, and that this will improve the efficiency of the script.
+The current implementation relies upon finding and storing *every* code block (see the discussion on :ref:`page page:phases <page:phases>`);
+it is hoped that, in a future version, only *nested* code blocks will need to be stored in the ‘packing’ phase, and that this will improve the efficiency of the script.

-You can run ``latexindent`` on ``.sty``, ``.cls`` and any file types that you specify in ``fileExtensionPreference`` (see :numref:`lst:fileExtensionPreference`); if you find a case in which the script struggles, please feel free to report it at (“Home of Latexindent.pl” 2017), and in the meantime, consider using a ``noIndentBlock`` (see ).
+You can run ``latexindent`` on ``.sty``, ``.cls`` and any file types that you specify in ``fileExtensionPreference`` (see :numref:`lst:fileExtensionPreference`); if you find a case in which the script struggles, please feel free to report it at (“Home of Latexindent.pl” 2017), and in the meantime, consider using a ``noIndentBlock`` (see
+:ref:`page lst:noIndentBlockdemo <lst:noIndentBlockdemo>`).

 I hope that this script is useful to some; if you find an example where the script does not behave as you think it should, the best way to